 Proactive identification and early intervention

-Early recognition is critical.
-Organizations should utilize validated assessments, regular pulse surveys, and structured manager check-ins to quickly identify burnout symptoms before they escalate into severe crises.
+Early recognition matters.
+Organizations should use validated assessments, regular pulse surveys, and structured manager check-ins to identify signs of strain before they escalate into more severe burnout, disengagement, or leave risk.

 Building manager resilience